ractivejs/ractivejs.github.io/legacy/0.8/Elements.md

 In this example, if the current `item` in the `list` iteration is also in the `selectedItems` array, then a class attribute will be added to the rendered li and set to `"selected"`.

-Any number of attributes can be used in a section, and other {{{ createLink 'Mustaches' 'Mustache' }}} constructs can be used to supply attributes.
+Any number of attributes can be used in a section, and other [Mustache](Mustaches.md) constructs can be used to supply attributes.

 ## Class and style attributes